 “I hang on to the statement of scientists that there is no such thing as time.

 Therefore join me in telling everyone you’re thirty-two.

 This allows me to go after young men and plan grabbing husbands from my girlfriends.

 Choosing to live in the timeless, I am now at the easiest and happiest time in my life.”

 You may also like to read or listen to my article:

 Do you love the work of Beatrice Wood?

 Let me know in the comments below, I would love to hear your thoughts.

-Or check out these Charmed Studio Posts:
+Or Check Out These Other Tasty Charmed Studio Posts: